Chart Color Schemes

 Moss Vale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Moss Vale, as evaluated at the latest Census, comprised 86.8% houses and 13.2% other dwellings.
-In comparison, Non-Metro NSW had 90.6% houses and 9.4% other dwellings.
-Home ownership in Moss Vale was 39.9%, with mortgaged dwellings at 32.3% and rented ones at 27.8%.
-The median monthly mortgage repayment in Moss Vale was $2,000, lower than Non-Metro NSW's average of $2,167.
-The median weekly rent figure was $400, compared to Non-Metro NSW's $430.
-Nationally, Moss Vale's mortgage repayments were higher at $2,000 compared to the Australian average of $1,863, while rents were also higher at $400 compared to the national figure of $375.
+In Moss Vale, as per the latest Census, 86.8% of dwellings were houses, with the remaining 13.2% being semi-detached, apartments, or other types.
+This compares to Non-Metro NSW's figures of 90.6% houses and 9.4% other dwellings.
+Home ownership in Moss Vale stood at 39.9%, with mortgaged dwellings at 32.3% and rented ones at 27.8%.
+The median monthly mortgage repayment was $2,000, lower than Non-Metro NSW's average of $2,167.
+The median weekly rent in Moss Vale was $400, compared to Non-Metro NSW's $430.
+Nationally, Moss Vale's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were also higher at $400 compared to the national figure of $375.

 Frequently Asked Questions - Housing